Corrected Bayesian information criterion for stochastic block models: Experiments

-\emph{Simulation 3.} In the SBM setting, we compare the CBIC with the BIC proposed by \cite{Daudin:Picard:Robin:2008} and \cite{Saldana:Yu:Feng:2017} and the bootstrap corrected sequential test proposed by \cite{Lei:2016}.
-For the bootstrap corrected sequential test, we select threshold $t_n$ corresponding to nominal type I error bound $10^{-4}$.
-The network size $n$ is the same as in Simulation 2 and the probability matrix is $\theta^*_{ab}=0.03(1+r\times\mathbf{1}(a=b))$.
 The numerical results are shown in Tables \ref{tab:1a}, \ref{tab:1b} and \ref{tab:1c}.
-From these Tables, we can see that the CBIC shows a significant improvement over the BIC and the bootstrap corrected sequential test.
-It can be seen from Table \ref{tab:1a} that, for large $p/q$ (e.g., $r=5$), the CBIC recovers the number of communities $k$ perfectly while the success rates for the BIC and the bootstrap corrected sequential test are low for $k\le 4$ and $k\ge 5$, respectively.
-It can also be seen from Table \ref{tab:1c} that, for medium $p/q$ (e.g., $r=3$), the CBIC recovers the number of communities $k$ quite well for $k\le 4$.
-When the number of communities $k$ is large (e.g., $k\ge5$), for medium $p/q$ (e.g., $r=3$), the BIC outperforms the CBIC.
-For this case, the performance of the CBIC may be improved by tuning $\lambda$ using cross-validation.
-We also implemented the penalized likelihood method (PLH) proposed by \cite{Wang:Bickel:2016} and found out that it usually underestimates the number of communities $k$.
+From these tables, we can see that the CBIC shows a significant improvement over the BIC and the bootstrap corrected sequential test.
+It can be seen from Table \ref{tab:1a} that, for $r=5$, the CBIC ($\lambda=1$) recovers the number of communities $k$ perfectly while the success rates for the BIC and the bootstrap corrected sequential test are low for $k\le 4$ and $k\ge 5$, respectively.
+It can also be seen from Table \ref{tab:1c} that, for $r=3$, the CBIC ($\lambda=1$) recovers the number of communities $k$ quite well for $k\le 4$.
+When the number of communities $k$ is large (e.g., $k\ge5$), for $r=3$, the BIC outperforms the CBIC.
+For this case, the performance of the CBIC can be improved by using a smaller $\lambda$.

-\emph{Simulation 4.} In the SBM setting, we compare the CBIC with the BIC and the bootstrap corrected sequential test for a non-homogeneous network.
-The block sizes are $(60,90,120,150)$ and the probability matrix is